IBCDBS/medchecker/INSTALL.md

-#Building Medchecker
+#Building MedChecker

 ##Prerequisites:
-First, ensure that java 1.8, maven 3, npm and bower are installed on the machine where you wish to build Medchecker and that you have cloned the repository to an appropriate directory.
+First, ensure that java 1.8, maven 3, npm and bower are installed on the machine where you wish to build MedChecker and that you have cloned the repository to an appropriate directory.
 Ensure that any tomcat servers are tomcat version 7.

 ###Setting Up Maven to Deploy to Tomcat:
 Create a settings.xml file for maven within the .m2 directory (usually located under the user’s home directory) and add the following content: